LeStarch/fprime-python/README.md

 library_locations: ../fprime-python
 ```

+Python 3 should be on the user's path and the same Python3 version should be run when executing the program.

 ## Setting a Component Up With Python Bindings

 In order to write a component in python, the component Ai.xml file and the Python implementation file must be registered